 While you may not be going through pregnancy or giving birth, there are so many ways to be a savvy and supportive partner and nurturing parent.
 The twelve tips in this post will give you guidance and ideas on how.

-You are the ultimate decision-maker when it comes to your body.
+You are the ultimate decision-maker when it comes to your baby, birth, and body.
 Obtaining informed consent prior to performing an exam or administering a medication or beginning a procedure is how your care provider honors and respects your right to bodily autonomy.
 This includes the right to refuse medical treatment and to say no. But there’s more to this conversation.

 Cervical exams can provide very specific information on how far labor has progressed.
 When we want or need to limit or avoid cervical exams, however, there are some alternative methods.
 In this post we will explore the emotional signposts of first stage labor, what contractions can tell us, and more.